 - 20% of features are responsible for 80% of your usage

 - 20% of your time produces 80% of your results

-If you can home in on your top customers, selling activities, and so forth, you’ll be dramatically more successful.
+If you can hone in on your top customers, selling activities, and so forth, you'll be dramatically more successful.

 At my former company, for example, we analyzed our customers and found those who spent the most (i.e., the 20% who created 80% of our revenue) worked in HR.
-Once we knew that, our reps could target HR professionals.
-The company’s revenue increased by 230%.
+Once we knew that, our sales and marketing teams could target HR professionals.
+As a result, the company's revenue increased by 230%.

 Imagine two runners competing in a race.
 The first runner to pass the one-mile mark gets water and a protein bar.
 The slower one gets nothing.

 This describes the preferential attachment, where the leader is given more resources than their competitors.
 Those resources give them an even greater advantage.